Ecosyste.ms: Awesome

 actor-model aeron api-gateway backpressure cluster cluster-membership distributed-systems gossip-protocol ipc k8s low-latency microservices multicast-streams reactive-microservices reactive-streams reactor-aeron reactor-netty service-discovery service-mesh swim-protocol

-Last synced: about 2 months ago
+Last synced: 2 days ago

 JSON representation

-Microservices library - scalecube-services is a high throughput, low latency reactive microservices library built to scale. it features: API-Gateways, service-discovery, service-load-balancing, the architecture supports plug-and-play service communication modules and features. built to provide performance and low-latency real-time stream-processing
+Microservices library - scalecube-services is a high throughput, low latency reactive microservices library built to scale.
+It features: API-Gateways, service-discovery, service-load-balancing, the architecture supports plug-and-play service communication modules and features. built to provide performance and low-latency real-time stream-processing

 Awesome Lists containing this project